 One of the things I miss the most from Europe now that I live in Australia is how easy it was to travel to a foreign country.
-From Paris to Glasgow is approximately the same distance than from Brisbane to Sydney.
-I’m glad I enjoyed Europe while I lived there, but always wished I made more trips like this weekend trip to Scotland I did years ago.
+From Paris to Glasgow is approximately the same distance as from Brisbane to Sydney.
+I’m glad I enjoyed Europe while I lived there, but always wished I explored even more countries.

 Although flying out for just a weekend isn’t eco-friendly, it’s incredible to be able to get a taste of a different culture and explore new landscapes during a short break.

 I had dreamt of visiting Scotland for a while.
 Ideally, I would have spent weeks up there exploring the highlands and embracing the Scottish culture.
 I’m not a huge fan of fast travel just to tick destinations off the bucket list.
 I always prefer to see less for longer.
 But I only had one weekend available when I seized the opportunity to meet up with a friend there.

 I kept our weekend trip to Scotland simple.
 I arrived in Glasgow on Friday afternoon.
 On Saturday, we toured the Scottish Highlands* and went on a cruise on the famous Loch Ness*.
 I chose to explore Edinburgh on Sunday before heading back home on Monday morning.
 It was a fabulous break and an excellent overview of a country where I hope I will be back for more.